antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - Mate
 - XFCE

 Consider adding a swapfile on first login, since a swap partition adds increasing complexity for no significant advantage.
 Plus the size of a swapfile can be easily increased without restructuring the LVM layout.
-Highly suggested for systems with less than 16GB available RAM.
+Strongly suggested for systems with less than 16GB available RAM.

 # SYSTEM REQUIREMENTS
 Script can only be built from Debian-based linux desktop environments.
 Other linux derivatives such as Arch, Fedora or Slackware are not supported.